apache/seatunnel/docs/en/connector-v2/source/Jdbc.md

 ### partition_lower_bound [long]

 The partition_column min value for scan, if not set SeaTunnel will query database get min value.

+### partition_num [int]

+The number of partition count, only support positive integer. default value is job parallelism

 ### common options